EV-EVA/Ectroverse/README.md

 admin
 password

-To change this, look for lines 2233 and 2238 in cmd.c file.
+To change the username, password and server ports, you can see the config.h file and make the appropriate edits.

 KNOWN BUGS - Very annoying and need to go:
-* Merge Fleet does not work.
-Splitting does.
 * ... ?